tsenay/my-links/README.md

 ---
 ## Metrics and Time Series Data

-> Collection, analysis, and storage of metrics, telemetry, and instrumentation data from almost any source - see also [Dashboards and Data Visualization](#dashboards-and-data-visualization) and [Monitoring](#monitoring)
+> Collection, analysis, and storage of metrics, telemetry, and instrumentation data from almost any source - see also [Dashboards and Data Visualization](#dashboards-and-data-visualization) and [Monitoring and Alerting](#monitoring-and-alerting) and [Logging](#logging)

 * [Banshee](https://github.com/eleme/banshee) - Real-time anomalies detection system for periodic time series -- `JavaScript`
 * [collectd](https://collectd.org/) - Collects system performance statistics -- `C`